 Gulfwatch is a program of the Gulf of Maine Council on the Marine Environment.
 The program's goal is to measure chemical contamination throughout the Gulf of Maine.
-The blue mussel (Mytilus edulis) is used as an indicator species to detect levels of contamination.
-Because blue mussels are long-lived and sedentary, their body concentrations of contaminants reflect local environmental conditions over time.
+Because blue mussels (Mytilus edulis) are long-lived and sedentary, their body concentrations of contaminants reflect local environmental conditions over time, making them a useful indicator species to detect levels of contamination.
 In New Hampshire, CRV volunteers work with UNH's Dr. Steve Jones help with the collection of mussels, which are then processed and analyzed for contaminants.

 Gulfwatch events tend to happen in mid- to late fall.
 Keep an eye on our website or sign up for our newsletter to find out when events are scheduled!

 Learn more about Gulfwatch on the Gulf of Maine Council website, check out some of the peer reviewed publications that have been produced with Gulfwatch data, or learn a bit more about blue mussels.